jonahlipsky/dhamma-dhara-app/documentation/progress.md

 # Progress

 ## To Do
-- Set up testing framework
-- Create map api
+- Create map feature
 - Create authentication system

 ## In Progress
+- Set up testing framework

+## Done
 - Create backend and frontend framework.

-## Done
 - Decided on frontend and backend testing testing frameworks
   - unit, integration and end-to-end tests
   - Decided: Use Jest and Puppeteer